neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 Processor to augment an HTML tag with metadata for inline editing to make a rendered representation of a property editable.

-The processor expects beeing applied to an HTML tag with the content of the edited property.
+The processor expects being applied to an HTML tag with the content of the edited property.

 :node: (Node) The node of the content element.
 Optional, will use the Fusion context variable ``node`` by default.
 :property: (string) Node property that should be editable